Most interesting landmarks of Vanuatu

 Natural landmarks of Vanuatu

 - Kuwae submarine volcano – Shefa, sea between Epi and Tongoa islands.
 One of the most active volcanoes in Vanuatu.
-It is possible that here was a catastrophic eruption in 1452 – 1452 AD.
+It is possible that there was a catastrophic eruption in 1452 – 1452 AD.
 This eruption possibly created the present day sea between Epi and Tongoa.
-This was the largest eruption in last 10,000 years, leaving serious impact on climate worldwide.
+This was the largest eruption in the last 10,000 years, leaving a serious impact on climate worldwide.
 Submarine fumaroles from this volcano stain the sea water yellow, there rise bubbles of hydrogen sulfide as well.

 - Mount Yasur – Tafea, Tanna island.
 One of the most active volcanoes in the world, erupting at least for several centuries.
 Volcano represents impressive, barren cinder cone contrasting with the usual forested landscape of Vanuatu.
 Often several times in one hour can be observed spectacular explosions of molten lava.
 Volcano is 361 m high.

 - Lake Letas – Torba, Gaua island.
 The largest lake of the smaller Pacific Islands.
 19.7 km² large crater lake, up to 360 m deep.
 Near Mount Garet cone the water is warm, stained with sulfur.
 Lake contains many taboo sites for local people and has high cultural importance.
 19 endemic species of plants, several endemic animals, unusual biotopes.
 Temperature of lake water is 32°C and few aquatic animals (eels and shrimps) can live in this heat.

 - Lake Vui (Lake Voui) – Penama, Ambae (Aoba) island.
 Unusual lake in volcanic crater.
 Water is blue green, with a bitter taste, volcanic crater rises from it.
 Locals believe that spirits of dead live here.
 Lake formed some 360 years ago.